 The Millennial Reign

 ¶4.
-And I saw thrones, and they sat on them, and judgment was granted to them, and I saw the souls of those who were beheaded because of the testimony of Jesus and because of the word of God, and those who had not worshipped the Beast or his image and had not received the mark on their forehead or on their hand.
+And I saw thrones, and they sat on them, and judgment was given to them, and I saw the souls of those who were beheaded because of the testimony of Jesus and because of the word of God, and those who had not worshipped the Beast or his image and had not received the mark on their forehead or on their hand.
 And they came to life and reigned with Christ a thousand years.

 5. (But the rest of the dead did not come to life until the thousand years were ended.)
 This is the first resurrection.